cshelor-conga2/Conga-Template-File-Migration-Utility/README.md

 - Python 3.9 or later
 - Salesforce credentials for both orgs with API access

+## ⚠️ Security Note
+This utility directly takes in and uses Salesforce credentials.
+Credentials are not saved or shared.
+For production use, consider adding OAuth2 or environment-based secrets management.

 ## 📦 Installation

 Clone the repo and install dependencies: